Montana APEX offers you personal, timely advice on contracting with the government.

 Register with SAM.

-Registration in the System for Award Management (SAM) database is a requirement for anyone doing business with the federal government: https://www.sam.gov/portal/SAM/#1 For more information about SAM and help with completing your registration, click on the Help tab on the menu bar near the top of SAM’s home page.
-On the left-side of the page, you will find Frequently Asked Questions (FAQs), Users’ Guides and Demonstration Videos.
-You can also receive page-by-page guidance on registering in SAM by clicking on this link at the very top of the home page: View assistance for SAM.gov
+Registration in the System for Award Management (SAM) database is a requirement for anyone doing business with the federal government: SAM For more information about SAM and help with completing your registration, click on the Help tab on the menu bar near the top of SAM’s home page.
+You will find Frequently Asked Questions (FAQs), Users’ Guides and Demonstration Videos.

 Take advantage of Free Training.

-Working with PTAC APEX Accelerator advisors is always free of charge.
+Working with APEX Accelerator advisors is always free of charge.
 Another resource is Govology, a collaborative community dedicated to providing information to small businesses that want to work with the government.
-Sign up for a free membership at govology.com and view webinars and training videos.
+MT APEX clients have free access to Govology webinars and training videos.